pau85/pau85.github.io/aboutme.md

 subtitle:
 ---

 Hello!
-I'm a Software Engineer with a passion for Animation and Writing.
-I spend my days immersed in code, creating innovative solutions and pushing the boundaries of technology.
-Whether its at my current React engineering role at Northwestern Mutual, or my personal Animation Rendering project, I spend most of my time exploring and seeing what all is out there for me to experiment on.

-I have a strong desire to have an outlet for my creativity through art and animation.
-Since switching tech stacks recently to React, I have decided to combine my Animation hobby with my React training.
-While during the day, I work on development tasks in React for an Insurance Application system, at night, I dive into other usages of React incorporating my basic cat animation.

-As a budding writer, I use this space to share my thoughts, experiences, and insights.
-From in-depth technical guides and industry culture pieces to personal reflections, you'll find a wide range of topics here.
-My goal is to unravel the complexities of technology and make it accessible to everyone.
-I aim to provide practical tips, effective strategies, and helpful techniques for self-learning in the tech field.
-I believe in the power of shared experiences and plan to offer insights from my own journey.
-A significant part of my narrative will be dedicated to chronicling my adventures with my React project.

-I’m committed to maintaining transparency and fostering a dialogue with my readers.
+I'm Paulette Melchiori and I built this website in using the Jekyll framework.
+I started this website in May of 2024 which was roughly 5 months into switching tech stacks from Mainframe to Web Development with React-Redux, Node and TypeScript.
+While I had taken many courses in Web Development in college at UW-Whitewater, I still had a lot to catch back up on.
+It was a happy return, and ever since I have been exploring more and more frameworks and tools to use while developing.

+Also I have a passion for animation, programming and writing.
+In my experience to stay on top of tech, it requires a routine of study and project work outside of work.
+I really enjoy combining my hobby of animation with programming as a combined hobby.
+It gives me a chance to try out some new tech and also make it really fun with animation and art.

 Feel free to leave comments or feedback on any of my projects listed.
 I am always open to learning new things and appreciate any constructive feedback given.

-And when I'm not coding, watching/creating animations, or writing, I'm a proud Cat Mom.
-My cats, Butters (14) and Margie (13), keep me company and remind me to take breaks and enjoy the little things in life.
+When I'm not coding, watching/creating animations, or writing, I'm a proud mom of 2 geriatric cats, Butters (14) and Margie (13) and have a wonderful husband, Aaron.
+Aaron and I love to go to concerts, camp and travel across the country when we aren't hanging out with our cats watching tv shows.

-So, whether you're here for the tech insights, the animation discussions, the engaging writing, or the occasional cat story, welcome!
-I'm glad you're here, and I hope you find something that resonates with you.
+So, whether you're here for the tech insights, the animation discussions or the occasional cat story, welcome!